 - Suggest mechanisms through which the CHES Corporate/Associate Membership program can be effectively marketed.

-- Six other Corporate/Associate Members as nominated, and voted in, by the CHES corporate/associate membership.
+- Six (6) other Corporate/Associate Members as nominated, and voted in, by the CHES corporate/associate membership.

 The CHES National President and the National Executive Director will be ex-officio, non-voting, members.

 - Meetings can be held by teleconference unless Corporate/Associate Member Advisory Council members are planning to attend an event such as the CHES Annual Conference, or the OHA Health Achieve Conference, where a face to face meeting could be arranged.

-Regular attendance at these meetings is considered a critical component to the success of the Council and members may attend in person or by electronic means, at the member’s option.
+- Regular attendance at these meetings is considered a critical component to the success of the Council and members may attend in person or by electronic means, at the member’s option.
 Upon three consecutive absences without cause, the Council may at its’ discretion, require a member to resign from the Corporate/Associate Member Advisory Council.

 At least 2/3 of the votes received from the Corporate/Associate members eligible to vote as per the National By-Laws.

-- The Corporate/Associate Member Advisory Council will, from time to time, review the requirements for staff resources and administrative support from the CHES National Executive.
-The CHES National Executive will take the recommendations into consideration when formulating the annual budget.
+- The Corporate/Associate Member Advisory Council will, from time to time, review the requirements for staff resources and administrative support from the CHES National Office.

 - Budget for Council costs will be forwarded to the CHES National Treasurer, on an annual basis, prior to the time of budget deliberation.
 Approved costs will be set into the CHES National budget.

-Approved by the CHES Board of Directors July 3, 2013
+Approved by the CHES Board of Directors February 2019